RandomFractals/vscode-snippets-viewer/README.md

 - Go to the snippet definition in a snippet file
 - Toggle built-in language extension snippets display
 - Skip language snippets option for the specified languages in extension settings
-- Expend snippet files on snippet language tree node expend
+- Expand snippet files on snippet language tree node expand
 - Combine language snippets without snippets extension name grouping
 - Sort snippets by definition order in a snippet file
 - Sort snippets by name